 Limited Supply, Lots of Demand

-While many air conditioners don’t utilize R-22 refrigerant today, there are a good number of systems still out there that do rely on it to function properly.
+While many residential air conditioners don’t utilize R-22 refrigerant today, there are a good number of systems still out there that do rely on it to function properly.
 The major ban didn’t go into effect until eight years ago, and when you consider that an air conditioner can easily last ten to 15 years when properly cared for, it stands to reason that there are plenty of people who may still need a recharge.

 However, with production down so heavily, the supply is extremely limited compared to demand.
 As a result, you get a sharp spike in refrigerant prices, which now sit at well above $100 per pound.
 To make matters even more difficult, finding someone who can recharge your system is extremely difficult.
 Suppliers are only allowed to sell a certain amount per day, and even then only a few suppliers who have obtained proper clearance can even sell R-22 at all.
 This added licensing requirement adds a considerable cost to your recharge, further contributing to the cost of your simple recharge.